bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 So if you're working on lotto solo work, not with the pool Let's just start there, you're going to be mining to your own Address for one.
 You can add a unique ID to your config if you're running ten of these, and that makes sure your work is unique.
-With the pool, when you connect to the pool, again, your template's going to be different, so that helps, but the pool also assigns you a unique ID that you have to include in the actual Coinbase input script.
+With the pool, when you connect to the pool, again, your template's going to be different, so that helps, but the pool also assigns you a unique ID that you have to include in the actual coinbase input script.

 [Audience]: 00:41:43

-Okay, so wait, it almost sounds like it's because the other people in the pool, through the DATUM protocol, I can be somewhat assured that the other miners in the pool are including my address in the Coinbase.
+Okay, so wait, it almost sounds like it's because the other people in the pool, through the DATUM protocol, I can be somewhat assured that the other miners in the pool are including my address in the coinbase.
 So even if a miner, even if we're having some redundant work if somebody else manages to mine something with a block template, even though it's a different block template than the one I was working on, I still get paid.
 So it kind of balances out.